sethjromero/PHHA/Meeting_log.md

 Im putting a list of analyses/considerations here I think we might want to explore before going too far.

 - Get some background from bryce on the DA and PM populations.
 Is there potential for these to be sister species or admixed wiht sister species (bc we know they can/do hybridize)

+- Genetic diversity (He, Ho, theta), and how its arranged geographically

+-